Posted on

 Overview of Your Digestive System and Process

 It’s a complex process that involves a series of mechanical and chemical actions.
 From your mouth to your anus, every part of your digestive system plays a distinct role in this process.
-Each organ has a specific job to do, and each job is essential in processing the food you eat into nutrients your body can use.
+Each organ has a specific function to perform, and each is essential in breaking down the food you eat into nutrients your body can use.

 Now let’s delve deeper into the main parts of this complex system.